polyfractal/sherlock/README.md

    }

-   //Let's try a more advanced query now:
+   //Let's try a more advanced query now.
+   //Each section is it's own variable to help show how everything fits together
    $must = $sherlock->query()->Term()
                              ->field("message")
                              ->term("ElasticSearch");